borzunov/remoteink/README.md

 	[*] remoteinkd <b>is running</b> (PID 1234)
 	</pre>

-	If command doesn't show that server is running, go to [Troubleshooting](#troubleshooting) section.
+	If the command doesn't show that server is running, go to [Troubleshooting](#troubleshooting) section.

 3. Open *remoteink* application on the reader.
 Use an interface (it supports control via touchscreen or physical keys) to enter server's IP and password and press "Connect" button.
 Select your network if you weren't connected to it yet.